pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ### The indexing process

-Different indexes will have varying criteria for including your publications’ content in their index.
+Different indexes will have varying criteria for including your publication's content in their index.
 Depending on the index, the indexing process may require manual intervention.
 As an example, regular exports of metadata from your journal, sometimes in particular formats, may be required.

 Some organizations may provide guidelines and their requirements for publishers providing content to them.
 This can include (but is not limited to):

-* Delivery mechanism (e.g. via File transfer protocol or web upload)
+* Delivery mechanism (e.g., via File transfer protocol or web upload)
-* Acceptance of file formats (e.g. PDF, HTML)
+* Acceptable file formats (e.g., PDF, HTML)
-* Provision of metadata -- (e.g. JATS/NLM XML)
+* Provision of metadata -- (e.g., JATS/NLM XML)

-Also, bear in mind that some indexes may require that you meet certain criteria before being included in their indexes, such as reaching a minimum number of articles, or publishing a certain category of scholarly outputs (e.g. articles vs. reviews).
+Also, bear in mind that some indexes may require that you meet certain criteria before being included in their indexes, such as reaching a minimum number of published articles or publishing a certain category of scholarly outputs (e.g., articles vs. reviews).

-In OJS, there are may data export utilities, for example, plugins that export to DOAJ and PubMed, that will facilitate providing some of the necessary contents and metadata to certain indexes.
+In OJS, there are many data export utilities, such as plugins that export to DOAJ and PubMed, that will facilitate providing some of the necessary contents and metadata to certain indexes.

 Most often, when an independently published publication such as a journal seeks to partner with a commercial indexing service for inclusion with a particular commercial database or index, they will often be presented with a legal agreement.